Ankushkhotpal/npm-sendMsg/README.md

 ******************************************

-3. Setup your configuration for http://smsw.co.in with provided username and password
+3. Setup your configuration from appConfig file with provided username and password
 **************************************************************************
 const sendMsg = new sendMsg('username', 'password', 'routId', 'format' 'messageTemplate');
 **************************************************************************